nisal-wickramage/techhunt-salary-management-2/README.md

 # Build
 1. Clone the git repository
-2. Open a command prompt with admin priviledges, and browser to the root of the repository on your PC.
+2. Open a command prompt with admin priviledges, and browse to the root of the repository on your PC.
 3. Run build.bat file.

 # Run